Copernicus Sentinel-1 to help create global volcano monitoring system

 TeSpace-borne technology has long been used to spot the tell-tale signs that can help to predict when volcanoes will reawaken.
 Now scientists have combined machine learning with more than half-a-million Copernicus Sentinel-1 images, with the aim of forecasting eruptions on a global scale.

 Copernicus Sentinel-1 is one of many remote sensing missions monitoring volcanic processes.
 The C-band SAR instrument it hosts collects observations day and night and in all weather conditions.
-The images produced can be studied by experts to identify changes in the shape of volcanoes and land.
+The images produced can be studied by experts to identify changes in the shape of volcanoes and the land.

 Building on research has demonstrated the potential of machine learning techniques for spotting volcanic deformation, the scientists of Bristol University used a collection of Copernicus Sentinel-1 images, from 2015 to 2020, to further explore the success and limitations of this research.